 Violence has exacerbated national security concerns.
 In 2017, four out of ten Uruguayans considered security the country’s most important problem, with 31 percent of respondents feeling “somewhat insecure” and 13 percent “very insecure” (LAPOP, 2017).
 As the security landscape continued to deteriorate, it became an even more pressing concern among citizens, thereby emerging as a major topic in the subsequent presidential elections.
 In this context, support for extraordinary measures to combat crime and violence appears to have grown steadily.

 Yet Uruguay does not experience the same levels of violence related to organized crime as other countries in the region (Rojido, Cano, and Borges, 2023; Tiscornia & Pérez Bentancur, 2024).
 Although several criminal actors operate in Uruguay, especially after the country became a key trafficking hub for cocaine bound for Europe and West Africa, criminal organizations do not reach the scale of cartels or the more dangerous groups of other Latin American countries.
-Instead, family clans predominate, operating as flexible networks, as illustrated by the case of Sebastián Marset, Uruguay’s most trafficker (Fynn, Pérez Bentancur, and Tiscornia, 2024).
+Instead, family clans predominate, operating as flexible networks, as illustrated by the case of Sebastián Marset, Uruguay’s most notorious trafficker (Fynn, Pérez Bentancur, and Tiscornia, 2024).

 Uruguay upholds solid political institutions and a robust democracy.
 In LAPOP’s AmericasBarometer, Uruguay ranks as the country with the highest level of democratic endorsement in Latin America.
 Uruguay also exhibits relatively high levels of public trust in key political institutions, with 42 percent expressing confidence in the president and 47 percent in the legislature (LAPOP, 2023).
 Given this particular institutional landscape, it is not entirely surprising that criminal actors appear to have been unable to penetrate the national state or exert influence over its democratic institutions, as they have in other countries in the region.